1. Getting Started

 The admin interface consists of:

 - Sidebar: Provides primary navigation between the Global Dashboard, Projects list, and project-specific sections (when a project is active).
-Also includes links to Documentation, Global Log (if enabled), Settings, and Logout.
+Also includes links to File Management, Global Log (if enabled), Settings, and Logout.
 The theme toggle is at the bottom.

 - Top Bar: Displays context-specific navigation (e.g., different entry types within a project), the Global Search bar (if enabled), and a mobile navigation toggle.